-Sales turnover is a challenge every organization faces, and in a world that flipped to remote working almost overnight, it’s becoming a bigger challenge.
+Employee turnover is a challenge every organization faces, and in a world that has flipped to remote working and hybrid almost overnight, it’s become a bigger challenge.
 Selling can be done from anywhere in the world.
 As a result, the job market has become extremely competitive, with top talent being poached from every direction.

 The Current Landscape: 10 Sales Turnover Statistics

-4. The 10 biggest tech companies have an average sales tenure of 1.8 years.
+4. The biggest tech companies have high turnover rates.

 Again, competitive recruitment is partly to blame, but there is also a generational factor.
 Younger employees, specifically Millennials and Gen Z, are more likely to job hop.
 Millennials entered the workforce during the recession.
 And many Gen Zers saw their parents lose jobs during the recession, which made them value job loyalty less than older generations.

-It takes an average of 3.2 months for new salespeople to ramp to full productivity.
+Every new rep will go through a ramp up period, which is the amount of time it takes a new salesperson to complete training and also reach full productivity.
+It takes an average of 3.2 months for new salespeople to ramp up to full productivity.
 If the average tenure is 18 months, that leaves you with less than a year and a half before you’re paying those replacement costs again.

-7. A “bad” sales hire can cost upwards of $2 million.
+7. A “bad” sales hire can cost a company millions.

 There are several reasons sales reps choose to leave their job.
 Over the past year, this list has expanded to include more work-life balance needs and wellness.
 Here are the top five reasons salespeople (and non-sales employees) are leaving.

-Research from the Achievers Workforce Institute found that 79 percent of workers are disengaged at work to some degree.
+Also according to the Achievers' 2022 Engagement and Retention Report, 79 percent of workers are disengaged at work to some degree.
 The pandemic played a huge role in the decrease in engagement as many workers had to bring children home and help with virtual learning while working full-time.

-A similar study from Sales Research & Insights found that reps who spend four or more hours on selling activities are happier in their role.
-The problem is that the average sales rep spends less than one-third of their time on sales activities, according to Salesforce.
+Hubspot also found that reps who spend four or more hours on selling activities are happier in their role.
+The problem is that the average sales rep spends less than one-third of their time on sales activities.

 Sales burnout has increased steadily over time.
 The pandemic increased burnout after many transitioned to work from home.
 While remote working did lead to more flexibility, it also led to employees working longer hours.